fuhgeiu/tic-tac-toe/README.md

 __________________________________________________________________________________________________________

--CONSOLE XCODE    /Run console using a xcode project (recomemded for mac users who have xcode)
+-CONSOLE XCODE    /Run console using a xcode project (recomemded for mac users who have xcode)  (branch "console_xcode")

-  - to run xcode concolse, download this folder
+  - to run xcode concolse, download this folder in the console_xcode branch

         -tic tac toe xcode